parkj12b/parkj12b/README.md

 - Project planning
 - Backend engineering
 - Web
-- Looking for Interesting things to do 👀
+- Looking for Interesting projects to do 👀

 💬 Ask me about
   - Life in 42